Tom Butler, 2017

 General Rules for Qualifications

-Physical Trans-Etheric Influence: The study of phenomena that involves a physical effect anyone might witness require understanding of psychology, physics, applicable technology and prior art for that form of phenomena.
+Physical Trans-Etheric Influence: The study of phenomena that involves a physical effect anyone might physically witness requires understanding of psychology, physics, applicable technology and prior art for that form of phenomena.
 This class includes such phenomena as Instrumental TransCommunication (ITC), both visual and audio (aka Electronic Voice Phenomena (EVP)), apparitions if witnessed by many, movement of objects and healing intention.

 Study Related to Survival Phenomena: Any study that results in conclusions or comments about survival must include a team member who is well-versed in the Survival Hypothesis and implied cosmology.

-At the time of this writing, the current point of view dominating the Federal Government makes it more possible today, than it has been for many years, to actively suppress unpopular science.
-The Federal Government has already adopted the skeptic’s lead and officially maintains that belief in pseudoscience is a hazard to the public welfare.
-(12) This is important to all of us because our ability to work with and study these phenomena is not guaranteed.
+The idea that the study of paranormal phenomena is pseudoscience, and that pseudoscience is a danger to society, has made it more acceptable for the Federal Government to actively suppress unpopular science.
+(15) The Federal Government has already adopted the skeptic’s lead and officially maintains that belief in pseudoscience is a hazard to the public welfare.
+This is important to all of us, as because of this view, our ability to work with and study these phenomena is not guaranteed.

 In fact, the actual jail time was because he ignored the charges, and apparently, his partner transported some of their material across state lines, which was seen as criminal contempt of court.
 The following is from the Wilhelm Reich Museum website: